Guides • Accept Payments

 my-app.js

-const orderToken = "<token>"
+const target = document.getElementById("payment-request")

-const { paymentRequest } = await RevolutCheckout(orderToken)
+const { paymentRequest } = await RevolutCheckout.payments({

-const paymentRequestInstance = paymentRequest({
+const paymentRequestInstance = paymentRequest(target, {

 onSuccess() {